awsdocs/amazon-guardduty-user-guide/doc_source/guardduty_accounts.md

 + Users from master accounts can generate sample findings\.

++ Users from master accounts can archive findings in their own accounts and in all member accounts\.

 + Users from master accounts can upload and further manage trusted IP lists and threat lists in their own account\.
-**Note**
+**Important**
-Trusted IP lists and threat lists that are uploaded by the master account are NOT imposed on GuardDuty functionality in its member accounts\.
-In other words, in member accounts GuardDuty still generates findings based on activity that involves IP addresses from the master's trusted IP lists and does not generate findings based on activity that involves known malicious IP addresses from the master's threat lists\.
+Trusted IP lists and threat lists that are uploaded by the master account are imposed on GuardDuty functionality in its member accounts\.
+In other words, in member accounts GuardDuty does not generate findings based on activity that involves IP addresses from the master's trusted IP lists and generates findings based on activity that involves known malicious IP addresses from the master's threat lists\.

 + Users from master accounts can suspend GuardDuty for its own \(master\) account and all member accounts\.